Yankees vs. Astros Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Gleyber Torres and others are available when the Houston Astros host the New York Yankees at Minute Maid Park on Friday at 8:10 PM ET.
+Sportsbooks have set player props for Kyle Tucker and others when the Houston Astros host the New York Yankees at Minute Maid Park on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!